JacobBruen/OS-project/README.md

 ## GUI Interface

 The GUI interface is implemented in the `main_ui.py` file using the tkinter library.
-The interface has two main pages: the home page and the results page.
+The interface has two main pages:
+The home page and the results page.

 ### Home Page